-- Vessels using a temporary number.
+- Vessels operating under a valid temporary certificate of number.

 - A ship’s lifeboat.